kkufieta/CarND-Vehicle-Detection/writeup_template.md

 | 8               | 5292 / 10800  | 7056 / 14400  |
 | 16              | 972 / 432     | 1296 / 576    |

+The results look all almost about the same.
+But I decided to choose what looks best, and based on experience it is smart to choose the least number of parameters to avoid much too long processing and training times.

-Based on my research, I decided to give HSV a try.
-Based on the images I plotted above, I decided that as a human I could distinguish cars with the HSV channel, and I found that both 4 and 8 pixels/cell would be useful to do so.
+Based on the images I plotted above and the values I received from my grid search, I decided that as a human I could distinguish cars with the HSV channel, and I found that both 4 and 8 pixels/cell would be useful to do so.
+I expected the classifier to do the same.

-I worked for 50 hours (not a joke) with various combinations, of which the one with best performance was:
+I worked for 50 hours (not a joke) with various combinations, one of which was this one:

 * H-channel: 4 pixels/cells, 1 cell/block, 9 orientations
 * S-channel: 4 pixels/cells, 1 cell/block, 9 orientations
 * S-channel: 8 pixels/cells, 1 cell/block, 9 orientations
 * V-channel: 8 pixels/cells, 1 cell/block, 9 orientations

-This was performing quite alright, but not good enough.
-I was about to quit, when my friend told me about his particularly well performing parameter combination, which I gave a try:
+This was performing quite alright, but not good enough to pass the project submission.
+I was about to quit, when my friend Kedar told me about his particularly well performing parameter combination, which I decided to give a try:

+* All YUV channels
+* orient: 7
+* pixels/cell: 8
-* All YUV channels, orient: 7, pixels/cell: 8, cells/block: 2
+* cells/block: 2

 It didn't do magic.
 Not knowing what else to try, I finally added binned color features and color histograms.
 That did the trick!
-The cars were finally almost perfectly recognized, but so were the shadows on the streets.
-After a little bit of research, I found in the (hog documentation)[http://scikit-image.org/docs/dev/api/skimage.feature.html#skimage.feature.hog] that I could switch on `transform_sqrt` to avoid detecting shadows.
+The cars were finally almost perfectly classified, but so were the shadows on the streets.
+After a little bit of research, I found in the [hog documentation](http://scikit-image.org/docs/dev/api/skimage.feature.html#skimage.feature.hog) that I could switch on `transform_sqrt` to avoid detecting shadows.
 I quickly realized that wouldn't work with YUV, since I get negative values in the Y channel, so I switched to this parameter set:

 * All YCrCb channels, orient: 7, pixels/cell: 8, cells/block: 2
 * binned color features and color histograms, spatial_size=(32, 32), hist_bins=32